RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 a wildcard in the matching pattern.
 3. "SOUNDEX_MATCH" - to use SoundEx for matching.
 4. "EXCLUDE_YEAR_ONLY_DATES" - this flag is only applied to the AMAZON.DATE type
 slot and turns off parsing of a single number as a year.
+This is useful when there are otherwise identical utterances that may match on a number or on a date.
+If the year only match is allowed then there is no way to differenciate between the two.
+5. "EXCLUDE_NON_STATES" - this flag is only applied to the AMAZON.US_STATE type
+slot and turns off parsing of US territories and D.C.

 If you don't specify any of these, then INCLUDE_VALUES_MATCH and EXCLUDE_WILDCARD_MATCH will be used as the default.
 Also,